-Emission Class
+✓ Emission Class

-- ✓ You will not be able to find your Emission Class on the VRC.
-You will need additional documents to prove your Emission Class. - ✓ See Certificate of Conformity (p.8) or EURO Certificate (p.9).
+You will not be able to find your Emission Class on the VRC.
+You will need additional documents to prove your Emission Class.

+See EURO Certificate (p.9) or Technical File (p.9).

-It is likely that after these steps you will have FOUND THE FOLLOWING REGISTRATION DATA: Country and LPN.
-To find the Emission Class use the EURO Certificate.
-To find the GCWR use the Certificate of Conformity or the Manufacturer's Plate as described below.
+If your vehicle registration certificate is the MOST RECENT one, it is likely that after these steps you will have found the following registration data: country and LPN.
+To find the Emission Class use the EURO Certificate (p.9) or Technical File (p.9).
+To find the GCWR use the Manufacturer's plate (p.8) as described below.